Sunset and Renew: Section 230 Should Protect Human Speech, Not Algorithmic Virality

 The First Amendment is often misunderstood as permitting unlimited speech.
 In reality, it has never protected fraud, libel, or incitement to violence.
 Yet Section 230, in its current form, effectively shields these forms of harmful speech when amplified by algorithmic systems.
 It serves as both an unprecedented corporate liability shield and a license for technology companies to amplify certain voices while suppressing others.
 To truly uphold First Amendment freedoms, we must hold accountable the algorithms that drive harmful virality while protecting human expression.

 The choice before us is not binary between unchecked viral harassment and heavy-handed censorship.
 A third path exists: one that curtails viral harassment while preserving the free exchange of ideas.
 This balanced approach requires careful definition but is achievable, just as we’ve defined limits on viral financial transactions to prevent Ponzi schemes.
-Current engagement-based optimization amplifies hate and misinformation while discouraging democratic deliberation.
+Current engagement-based optimization amplifies hate and misinformation while discouraging constructive dialogue.

 To truly uphold First Amendment freedoms, we must hold accountable the algorithms that drive harmful virality while protecting human expression.